kylexlau/kylexlau.github.com/_posts/2016/2016-01-29-library-cache-lock.md

 You can check `v$session_blocker` to find the blocking and blocked sessions and find the sqls they're executing.

-A systemstate dump during problem time can be very helpful for after analyzing.
+A systemstate dump during problem time can be very helpful for post analysis.

-And the best solution is, just don't do DDLs during system busy periods.
+And the best solution is just don't do DDLs during system busy periods.

 From 'library cache lock' Waits- Causes and Solutions (Doc ID